 Traditional health insurance, which is not included in this section and is not considered a part of the life/annuity sector, is described under Private Health Insurance.
 Health insurance pays for medical, surgical and hospital services received by the insured, as well as routine and preventive care, usually within a network format.
 Of the many types of plans available, most include a deductible paid by the insured, and benefits received are tax-free.
 Accident and health insurance, which is included in the life/annuity and property/casualty (P/C) sectors, encompasses a variety of specialty products related to health, such as reimbursement for the time a policyholder spent in a hospital or was disabled; short- and long-term disability based on employment; long-term care, and critical or catastrophic illness insurance.
 Accident and health insurance is not meant to replace health insurance.

-Net income after taxes for the life/annuity insurance industry grew 18.1 percent in 2019 to $44.7 billion from $37.8 billion in 2018, according to S&P Global Market Intelligence.
-Net income before capital gains grew 21.1 percent in 2019 from 2018, but a net realized capital gains loss of $6.9 billion reduced the net income level to $44.7 billion.
-Premiums and annuity considerations rose 12.7 percent in 2019, following weak growth in 2018, reflecting the 26.8 rise in annuity premiums and deposits, as life insurance premiums were flat.
-Expenses grew slightly in 2019, up 0.4 percent, following a 10.6 percent increase in 2018.
-Capital and surplus rose to $422.2 billion in 2019, up 5.5 percent from $400.1 billion in 2018, according to S&P Global Market Intelligence.
+Net income after taxes for the life/annuity insurance industry fell 50.5 percent in 2020 to $22.2 billion from $44.7 billion in 2019, according to S&P Global Market Intelligence.
+Contributing to the decline in net income after taxes was a 36.2 percent decline in net income before capital gains and a capital loss of $10.7 billion.
+Premiums and annuity considerations fell 7.9 percent in 2020, following substantial growth in 2019, as annuity premiums and deposits, the largest sector for revenue, fell 13.3 percent.
+Expenses fell slightly in 2020, down 2.1 percent.
+Capital and surplus rose to $440.0 billion in 2020, up 4.3 percent from $421.7 billion in 2019, according to S&P Global Market Intelligence.

 ($ billions, end of year)